Eligible healthcare facilities can apply to become National Health Service Corps (NHSC)-approved sites.

 - NHSC and state PCO staff will verify this information and add all applicable HPSA IDs to the application during the review process.

 - We do not require you to submit this information to submit an application – however, we recommend you consult with your state PCO to verify your HPSA ID and score.

 Upload the following required documents.
 If a required document/item is missing, we'll consider the application incomplete and we may not approve it.

 - Policies on Non-Discrimination.
 Upload a copy of the site’s policies on non-discrimination of patients based upon race, color, sex, national origin, disability, religion, age, sexual orientation, or gender identity.

-- Sliding Fee Schedule Documents.
+- Sliding Fee Discount Program Documents.
 Upload the following: